openconfig/attestz/README.md

 15. Once all control cards are verified, EnrollZ asks switch owner CA to issue oIAK and oIDevID certs for all control cards based on their IAK and IDevID pub keys.
 16. EnrollZ service obtains all oIAK and oIDevID certs from CA and calls device's `RotateOIakCert` API once with all certs to be persisted on all control cards.
 17. The switch verifies that the pub keys in oIAK and oIDevID certs match its IAK and IDevID pub keys for each control card, and stores certs in non-volatile memory for `attestz` workflow.

-**Pros:**

-- Does not require switch vendor to provision IAK/IDevID certificates during manufacturing.
-- Establishes strong proof of possession of EK private key and chain of trust to IAK and IDevID.
-- Works for any TPM 2.0 device as long as switch owner can track EK public keys/certs.

-**Cons:**

-- Switch owner needs to maintain a database of EK public keys/certs for devices.
-- Requires device support for HMAC-based EK proof-of-possession flow.

 ##### TPM 2.0 Enrollment via HMAC Challenge Workflow Diagram